codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_SENDTOBOT
 Pre-defined behaviour:
 * Set value of text input field
-* Send "Enter" or simulate button click
+* Send "Enter" or simulate button click (if WEBDRIVERIO_INPUT_ELEMENT_SENDBUTTON capability is available)

 This has to be customized rarely.